fable-compiler/Fable/docs/getting-started.md

 * [rollup-plugin-fable](https://www.npmjs.com/package/rollup-plugin-fable) for [Rollup](https://rollupjs.org/), another bundler focused on tree shaking.
 * [fable-splitter](https://www.npmjs.com/package/fable-splitter) is a standalone tool which, unlike the previous ones, outputs separated files instead of a single bundle.

 All the clients need a configuration file, click the links above for more details.
-Also note that, unlike most JS projects, Fable will reference files outside the local folder (like the [Nuget cache](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-locals)).
+Also note that, unlike most JS projects, Fable will reference files outside the local folder (like the [NuGet cache](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-locals)).
 To prevent conflicts, be sure to resolve all paths in the configuration [as well as Babel options](https://github.com/fable-compiler/fable-templates/blob/213bf4027e512751c44d6a0a6114701ae7f3343f/simple/Content/webpack.config.js#L9-L12).

 The usual way to run a JS tool is a [package.json script](https://docs.npmjs.com/misc/scripts), so when you type `yarn run build` this will invoke a command named "build" within the "scripts" property of the package.json file.